Reviewable/Reviewable/docs/files.md

 ![reviewable file matrix status](images/filematrix_9.png)

 The brackets in a row are the current left and right diff bounds for the file.
-To adjust the diff bounds, drag between the two revisions you'd like to diff or click on a revision to adjust the nearest bound.
+To adjust the diff bounds, click on one desired revision bound and drag to the other one.
+You can also just click on a revision to adjust the nearest bound.

 ![reviewable file matrix diff bounds](images/filematrix_8.png)